arthurtham/oss-elephpant-mission-2/levels/critical_thinking/objectives/objective1_4_knowledge/description.md

 </ul>
 </div>

-After completing the two practice stations where you examined famous court cases in need of critical thinkinking and analysis, reviewing several logical fallacies, and gaining a deeper understanding of what critical thinking is, complete these knowledge check questions to open the gate to the next challenge.
+After completing the two practice stations where you examined famous court cases in need of critical thinking and analysis, reviewing several logical fallacies, and gaining a deeper understanding of what critical thinking is, complete these knowledge check questions to open the gate to the next challenge.

 <br>
 <br>